Applying for a Dog

 We do not train:

-- PTSD dogs (or dogs for primary psychological services)
+- PTSD dogs or dogs for those whose primary needs are psychological or emotional

 - Medical alert dogs